Digital twinning of self-sensing structures using the statistical finite element method: Results and discussion

 \subsubsection{Inference of true strain response using all sensors}

-In this section, the recorded measurement data is used to predict the `true' axial strains along the east main I-beam.
-The posterior FE strain density~\mbox{$p(\ary P \ary u | \ary y)$} and the true strain density~\mbox{$p( \ary z | \ary y)$} conditioned on the measured strains~$\ary y$ are given by~\eqref{eq:posteriorU} and~\eqref{eq:posteriorZ}.
+The measured strains are used to predict the `true' axial strains along the east main I-beam.
+The posterior FE strain density~\mbox{$p(\ary P \ary u | \ary y)$} and the true strain density~\mbox{$p( \ary z | \ary y)$} conditioned on the measured strains~$\ary y$ are determined by evaluating~\eqref{eq:posteriorU} and~\eqref{eq:posteriorZ}.
 Evidently, the true strain response~$\ary z$ is unknown and only the measured strain response including some measurement error, i.e. \mbox{$\ary y = \ary z + \ary e$}, at the $n_y$ locations is known.
-At each time instant~$t_k$, the posterior FE strain density~\mbox{$p(\ary P \ary u | \ary y)$} and the true strain density~\mbox{$p( \ary z | \ary y)$} are computed from the measured strains $\ary y_{k}$.
+At each time instant~$t_k$, the posterior FE strain density~\mbox{$p(\ary P \ary u_k | \ary y_k)$} and the true strain density~\mbox{$p( \ary z_k | \ary y_k)$} are computed from the measured strains $\ary y_{k}$.
 For simplicity, the subscript~$k$ is omitted here and in the following.